dataobservatory-eu/music/content/pillars/music-economy/index.md

 gaps to the various data harmonization projects of GESAC and CISAC, and we will seek cooperation with these organizations and their members to find a secure and voluntary way to retrieve the data.

+Within the OpenMuse project, we will demonstrate the capacity of improved data to increase artist revenues within a short- to medium-term timeframe.
+This pilot project will directly build upon results of CEEMID and other prior projects undertaken by [Artisjus](/authors/aritsjus), [SOZA](/authors/soza), and [Reprex](/authors/reprex).
+The partners will replicate a full market model used to measure the use of recorded music in Hungary and Slovakia.
+[Artisjus](/authors/aritsjus) and [SOZA](/authors/soza) will revise and validate this full market model using fully standardised data, collected and harmonised via the OpenMusE music data software ecosystem.

+By bringing the model into line with the standards of Open Policy Analysis, open science, and open-source software development, the consortium will enable its transfer to the Bulgarian market with partner [Musicautor](/authors/musicautor).
+In all three countries, the Consortium will generate replicable, detailed “[live policy documents](https://reprex.nl/apps/smart-policy-documents/)” including gross value added, employment, and other important economic variables which will be integrated into a precise valuation of all uses of recorded music within the national context.
+These valuations will depend on standardised data from GESAC, CISAC, and potentially from IFPI, Aepo-Artis, and SCAPR, and provided via partners [Artisjus](/authors/aritsjus), [SOZA](/authors/soza), and MUSICAUTOR.
+Because the “[live policy documents](https://reprex.nl/apps/smart-policy-documents/)” will be generated semi-automatically using the software ecosystem introduced above, similar documents could be created nearly instantly for any GESAC/CISAC/IFPI national member organisation that provided comparable data on recorded music within their national context.
+The OpenMusE Report on the European Music Economy will be published as a “live policy document” including the Bulgarian, Hungarian, and Slovakian valuations, as well as valuations for any national market in which a representative organisation consents to provide data.

 In other cases, we will rely on on the 2019/1024/EU [Open Data Directive]((https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32019L1024)) to access, process, document, and disseminate the data.